MinnPost/minnpost-elections-dashboard/README.md

 ## Scheduling

 We need to run the scraper commands at intervals that differ based on which command it is and whether we're in the result hour window on Election Day.
+I think this is working well, but needs to be documented.

 Set the result hour window by adding a datetime value to `ELECTION_RESULT_DATETIME_START` and `ELECTION_RESULT_DATETIME_END`.
 If you're developing locally, add these values to your `.env` file; in production, add it to the Heroku settings for the application.
 The code will check to make sure these are both actual `datetime`s and that the window between them is a valid timespan; if it is not a valid time window it will act as it does normally.

 To manually turn the result hour window on, regardless of the time window, set the `ELECTION_RESULT_DATETIME_OVERRIDDEN` setting to `True`.

+I think this is part working well, but needs to be documented above.

 ### Run daily, except during result hours on Election Day